glaiveVII/git_cheat_sheet/README.md

 3. $ git clone git@github.com:OWNER_GITHUB_USERNAME/PROJECT_NAME.git
 4. $ cd PROJECT_NAME

+## Changes to tracked files:

+$ git diff

+## See changes/difference of a specific file:

+$ git diff <file>

+## Show all commits, starting with newest (it'll show the hash, author information, date of commit and title of the commit):

+$ git log

 ----------------------------------------------------------------------------------------------------------------------------
 ## Create a GitHub Pull Request to improve repositories you find on github :